lamhq/tech-notes/frontend/a11y/1-intro.md

 - Voice-activated technology such as smart home devices and apps.

+## Assistive Technologies

+People with disabilities use technology in a variety of ways.
+Here are some examples:

+- People with hand tremors cannot grip a mouse.
+They use the **keyboard** to navigate.
+- People with mobility disabilities use their **voice** to control the computer or mobile device.
+- People with mobility disabilities use **eye tracking** to move the screen cursor.
+- People with mobility disabilities use **switch devices** to operate the computer or mobile device.
+- People who are blind use **screen readers, braille displays** or **speech recognition** software.
+- People with low vision use screen magnification.

 ## How Web Accessibility is Evaluated?

 Each country has different accessibility requirements for companies, and government organizations, however, many have adopted the same criteria that the W3C has created.